-Someone turning 65 today has a 70 percent chance of needing some sort of long-term care.
-That means chances are strong you will one need to evaluate which type of care is right for a loved one.
+As our population ages, the chances are strong that you will one day need to evaluate which type of care is right for a loved one.

 Discussing long-term care options might seem like an uncomfortable conversation.
 It can be.